kelindar/column/README.md

 - Support for **transaction isolation**, allowing you to create transactions and commit/rollback.
 - Support for **expiration** of rows based on time-to-live or expiration column.
 - Support for **atomic increment/decrement** of numerical values, transactionally.
+- Support for **primary keys** for use-cases where offset can't be used.
 - Support for **change data stream** that streams all commits consistently.
 - Support for **concurrent snapshotting** allowing to store the entire collection into a file.